 On July 6, 1912, 304 Berkeley was purchased from Henrietta Crosby by Miss Blanche Shimmin.
 She previously had lived at The Ludlow (southwest corner of Clarendon and St. James).
 She lived at 304 Berkeley until her death in December of 1912.

-By the 1912-1913 winter season, 304 Berkeley was the home of John Gardner Coolidge and his wife, Helen (Stevens) Coolidge.
+By the 1913-1914 winter season, 304 Berkeley was the home of John Gardner Coolidge and his wife, Helen Granger (Stevens) Coolidge.
 He was retired from the US Diplomatic Corps, having served in France, China, Mexico, and Nicaragua.
-They continued to live at 304 Berkeley during the next season, and then moved 130 Beacon to live with his parents, Joseph and Julia (Gardner) Coolidge.
+In November of 1914 he was appointed a special agent at the American Embassy in Paris.
+Thereafter, the Coolidges lived primarily in Paris and maintained a Boston residence at 130 Beacon with his parents, Joseph Randolph Coolidge and Julia (Gardner) Coolidge.

 Charles Taylor, Jr., and his wife, Marguerite C. (Falck) Taylor, made 304 Berkeley their home.
-They previously had lived at 93 Beacon.
-They also maintained a home in Buzzards Bay.
+They previously had lived at 93 Beacon and, prior to that, at 84 Beacon.
+From 1892 to 1900 they had lived at 1 Fairfield.
+They also maintained a home in Buzzard’s Bay.